Hydra-Research-Group/Roblox-Ranking-API/README.md

 ---

 ### `PATCH /update-rank/:groupId`
-Updates a user's rank in a specified group.
+Updates a user's rank in a specified group and logs to a webhook (if configured).

 **Headers:**
 - `x-access-key`: Your access key